top of page

 Arc flash assessment consists of the following:

-The gathered data is modeled using a specialized computer software and a series of simulations are produced for short circuit, time current curves for coordination study, and arc flash analysis.
+The gathered data is modeled using a specialized computer software and a series of simulations are produced for short circuit, time current curves for Arc Flash Analysis, Load Flow Analysis, Short-Circuit Analysis, and Coordination Analysis.

 2. Arc Flash Analysis